Definition

 UK DESNZ Publishes Summary of Responses on Voluntary Carbon and Nature Markets Integrity

-The UK government has published stakeholder feedback on voluntary carbon and nature market integrity, signaling a move toward formal guidance or regulation by Summer 2026.
-Companies should anticipate more rigorous requirements for carbon credit quality and environmental claims as the UK moves to standardize market participation and reporting.
+The UK government published stakeholder feedback on voluntary carbon and nature market integrity, with a formal policy response expected by Summer 2026.
+Businesses should prepare for standardized requirements for carbon credit quality and environmental claims to mitigate greenwashing risks and ensure reporting alignment.

 Austria Maps River Renaturation Targets For EU Nature Restoration Regulation In WISA "Free Flowing Rivers" Atlas